lmickes/pyWitness/manual/source/index.rst

 pyWitness Documentation
 ========================

-pyWitness is a python package to manipulate, process, model, fit eye witness data and simulations.
+pyWitness is a python package to manipulate, process, model, fit eyewitness recognition memory data and simulations.

 .. toctree::
    :maxdepth: 3